ZhangJiePKU/6mAProject/README.md

 ## Content

-- An inhouse script was developed to identify the enriched 3-mer sequences centered by 6mA sites, in contrast to random sequences as the negative control.
+- run_motif.sh: An inhouse script was developed to identify the enriched 3-mer sequences centered by 6mA sites, in contrast to random sequences as the negative control.
-  Usage (python 2.7+) : bash run_step1.sh 10692_sites-chr.s.e.nocorrectStrand.bed 10692
+  Usage (python 2.7+) : bash run_motif.sh <command 1> <command 2>
+  Commands:

 - Calculate_ISOR.py: Calculate the ISOR values.